 Hebrews 12:1 Therefore we also since we are surrounded by so great a cloud of witnesses . . .

 It was not just Moses.
 It was all of these who looked for a city whose builder and maker is God.
 So he says:

 Hebrews 12:1 . . . let us lay aside every weight, and the sin which so easily ensnares us, and let us run with endurance the race that is set before us.

 Something that we heard in the sermon this morning by Richard is the same kind of advice given to us by James.

-So Jesus too looked beyond, and He considered what had been given to Him, considered what it took to provide this way, that He didn't want to let God down, and He didn't want to let that great cloud of witnesses down, and neither should we, because they did what they did, as Peter put it, not understanding what they were going through, but God gave them enough of an insight or a vision to be able to see that they were doing it for somebody who would come along later, and they did it.
+So Jesus too looked beyond, and He considered what had been given to Him, considered what it took to provide this way, that He did not want to let God down, and He did not want to let that great cloud of witnesses down, and neither should we, because they did what they did, as Peter put it, not understanding what they were going through, but God gave them enough of an insight or a vision to be able to see that they were doing it for somebody who would come along later, and they did it.
 "Close the books."
 "Seal it," the angel said to Daniel.
 "It's closed to the end."
 What a disappointment that must have been to him, but he did it in a good attitude for you and me.
-He wasn't going to be told, and that was it.
+He was not going to be told, and that was it.
 He knew his owner was God, and so he accepted it and went on.

 Now go to Galatians chapter 2, beginning in verse 16.

 Galatians 2:16 Knowing that a man is not justified by the works of the law but by faith in Jesus Christ, even we have believed in Christ Jesus, that we might be justified by faith in Christ and not by the works of the law; for by the works of the law no flesh shall be justified.